Foreclosure Lawyer New Haven CT

 Our foreclosure lawyer in New Haven, CT knows that when a homeowner has fallen behind in their monthly payments, the bank or mortgage will pursue foreclosing on the home.
 One of the possible ways to stop foreclosure is to have a New Haven, Connecticut foreclosure lawyer file for bankruptcy.
-Making that decision to file for bankruptcy or losing your home can be a difficult one given the impact either of these choices can have on a person’s credit score and history.
+Making that decision to file for bankruptcy or losing your home can be a difficult one.
+Both of these choices can have a serious impact on a person’s credit score and history.
 A foreclosure stays on a person’s credit report for seven years, while bankruptcy will stay on the report for 10 years.

-If you are facing foreclosure and think filing for bankruptcy may be an option, call The Law Offices of Ronald I. Chorches to meet with a seasoned New Haven, CT foreclosure lawyer to find out what options you may have.
+If you are facing foreclosure and think filing for bankruptcy may be an option, call The Law Offices of Ronald I. Chorches.
+Meeting with a seasoned New Haven, CT foreclosure lawyer will ensure you’ll find out what options you may have.
 Filing for bankruptcy to stop foreclosure may offer the following benefits:

 You Will Save Your Home